silicia-apps/sio/README.md

 * state integration with ngxs and angular-ru/ngxs libraries
 * multilingual support integration via ngx-translate library
-* plugin support for various types of backends (currently appwrite)
+* plugin support for various types of backends (currently appwrite, next firebase)
-* wrapping core Ionic components into new components with state and other functionality (such as dynamic forms and menus)
+* wrapping core Ionic components into new components with state and other functionality included (such as dynamic forms and menus)

 The library is in a pre-alpha state.
 If you want to test to participate in the development, even if only as a tester or to send suggestions